Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Great Game of Lionsberg.md

 ### 1. Pilot Groups

-To successfully take the next step, I need 3 to 20 groups willing to be pioneers and learn how to play The Game together.
+To successfully take the next step, we need 3 to 20 groups willing to be pioneers and learn how to play The Game together.

 I can personally participate in up to 12 groups, meeting for 2 hours every two weeks.